hasura/helm-charts/charts/graphql-engine/README.md

-# Graph Engine Helm Chart
+# GraphQL Engine Helm Chart

 This chart deploys the GraphQL Engine service with a Postgres instance for metadata storage.